CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_bool(face,                       false,          "Enables face keypoint detection.
 It will share some parameters from the body pose, e.g. `model_folder`.");
 - DEFINE_string(face_net_resolution,      "368x368",      "Multiples of 16.
 Analogous to `net_resolution` but applied to the face keypoint detector.
 320x320 usually works fine while giving a substantial speed up when multiple faces on the image.");
 6. OpenPose Hand
+- DEFINE_bool(hand,                       false,          "Enables hand keypoint detection.
+It will share some parameters from the body pose, e.g. `model_folder`.");
+- DEFINE_string(hand_net_resolution,      "368x368",      "Multiples of 16.
+Analogous to `net_resolution` but applied to the hand keypoint detector.
+320x320 usually works fine while giving a substantial speed up when multiple hands on the image.");
 7. OpenPose Rendering
 - DEFINE_int32(part_to_show,              0,              "Part to show from the start.");
 - DEFINE_bool(disable_blending,           false,          "If blending is enabled, it will merge the results with the original frame.
 If disabled, it will only display the results.");